-- The Foundation Stage E Profile gives an initial baseline for the children and can alert staff to possible concerns with cognition and learning. - In the Foundation Stage, the children's needs are identified through Parent/ Carer Meetings, Nursery Transition Meetings, Initial Observations, Teacher Assessment and completion of the steps in the Foundation Stage Profile. - In addition, we work alongside a variety of professionals e.g. educational psychologist/ speech therapists/ hearing tests/ school nurse/ Lancashire SEND traded team, whose assessments and tests also identify children with special needs.
+- The EYFS Baseline Assessment gives an initial baseline for the children and can alert staff to possible concerns with cognition and learning. - In the Foundation Stage, the children's needs are identified through Parent/ Carer Meetings, Nursery Transition Meetings, Initial Observations, Teacher Assessment and completion of the steps in the Foundation Stage Profile. - In addition, we work alongside a variety of professionals e.g. educational psychologist/ speech therapist/ hearing test/ school nurse/ Lancashire SEND traded team, whose assessments and tests also support our identification of children with special needs.

-Professional/ Outside agency referral:
+Professional/Outside agency referral

-• We work alongside a variety of professionals e.g. educational psychologist/ speech therapists/ hearing tests/ school nurse/ Lancashire SEND traded team, whose assessments and tests also identify children with special needs.
+We work alongside a variety of professionals e.g. educational psychologist/ speech therapists/ hearing tests/ school nurse/ Lancashire SEND traded team, whose assessments and tests also support our identification of children with special needs.

-Teacher/ Parent Referral
+Teacher / Parent Referral

 - When a teacher or parent/carer is concerned about a child's learning and progress they will alert the SENDCo and SLT, using the school's "Initial Cause for Concern' Sheet.
-This highlights the areas of concerns and identifies any other relevant information about the pupil, which may be affecting their ability to make progress. - The teacher will increase the level of support a child receives, using the cycle of assess, plan, do and review.
-If the child fails to make adequate progress they will again speak to the SENDCo about their concerns.
+This highlights the areas of concerns and identifies any other relevant information about the pupil, which may be affecting their ability to make progress. - The teacher will increase the level of support a child receives, using the cycle of assess, plan, do and review. - The SENDCo will add them to the monitoring section of the SEND Record. - If the child fails to make adequate progress they will again speak to the SENDCo about their concerns.
 At this stage, the SENDCo may arrange an assessment of the child, using the Naglieri, BSVP or WRAT 4 Assessment tools.
 This will help to identify the child's areas of strength and weakness. - Together they will look at the child's work and decide on what level of additional support is needed for the child. - The parents/ carers and pupil will be invited in to school, to talk about the child's progress.
-An IEP will be written, with specific targets, and outside agencies will be contacted, when necessary. - Teacher Assessment and SAT Test Assessment Data can also show children who are working below national expectations and enable these children to be monitored by their teacher and the Senior Leadership Team (SLT). - The SENDCo may also use outside agencies such as a specialist SEND teacher, Play Therapist or Speech Therapist to support the pupil.
+An IEP will be written, with specific targets, and outside agencies will be contacted, when necessary.

+- Teacher Assessment and SAT Test Assessment Data can also show children who are working below national expectations and enable these children to be monitored by their teacher and the Senior Leadership Team (SLT). - The SENDCo may also use outside agencies such as a specialist SEND teacher, Play Therapist or Speech Therapist to support the pupil.